Differential Geometric Aspects of Causal Structures: Local description of causal structures

-where $\phi$ is defined in \eqref{eq:FlatModelCausal} and the right hand side of \eqref{eq:e-str-pseudo-conn-form} is expressed in \eqref{eq:full-stru-equns-causal}. \end{thm} The proof of the above theorem will be continued in the Appendix and involves lots of tedious calculations.
+where $\phi$ is defined in \eqref{eq:FlatModelCausal} and the right hand side of \eqref{eq:e-str-pseudo-conn-form} is expressed in~\eqref{eq:full-stru-equns-causal}. \end{thm} The proof of the above theorem will be continued in Appendix~\ref{cha:append-full-struct} and involves lots of tedious calculations.
 Of course, it is desirable to find the right change of basis so that the $\{e\}$-structure defines a Cartan connection.
 This issue is discussed in Section \ref{sec:norm-cart-conn-1}.
 It is noted the number of torsion elements on the right hand side of the first order structure equations is minimal due to the special absorption process that was undertaken here.
-When obtaining the $\{e\}$-structure in the Appendix, to simplify computations, one term will be added to Equation \eqref{1st-causal-IV} (see Equation \ref{sec:an-e-structure}).
+When obtaining the $\{e\}$-structure in Appendix~\ref{cha:append-full-struct}, to simplify computations, one term will be added to equation~\eqref{1st-causal-IV} (see Section~\ref{sec:an-e-structure}).

-An immediate corollary of Theorem \ref{thm:e-structure} is the following. \begin{cor} The maximal dimension of the symmetry algebra of causal structures on a $(n+1)$-dimensional manifolds is $\frac{(n+3)(n+2)}{2}$ which occurs only in the flat model. \end{cor} \begin{proof} As explained in Section \ref{sec:flat-model-2} the flat model has the maximal symmetries.
+An immediate corollary of Theorem \ref{thm:e-structure} is the following. \begin{cor} The maximal dimension of the symmetry algebra of causal structures on a~\smash{$(n+1)$}-dimensional manifolds is $\frac{(n+3)(n+2)}{2}$ which occurs only in the flat model. \end{cor} \begin{proof} As explained in Section \ref{sec:flat-model-2} the flat model has the maximal symmetries.
 Now, suppose there is non-flat model that is maximally symmetric.
 Then, either the Fubini form or the \wsf have a non-zero entry.
 However, by the infinitesimal group actions \eqref{eq:infinit-gp-action-1st-order-torsions}, the structure group acts by scaling on both of the essential invariants.
 As a result, the symmetry group of the causal structure has to be a proper sub-group of $\mathrm{O}(p+1,q+1)$ obtained after normalizing the value of that non-zero entry of the essential invariants.
-Thus, it cannot be maximally symmetric. \end{proof} The corollary above is clear from the parabolic point of view, since any parabolic geometry $(G,P)$ has maximal symmetry dimension equal to $\dim G$ which can only be reached in the flat case \cite{CS-Parabolic}.
+Thus, it cannot be maximally symmetric. \end{proof}

+The corollary above is clear from the parabolic point of view, since any parabolic geo\-met\-ry~$(G,P)$ has maximal symmetry dimension equal to $\dim G$ which can only be reached in the flat case~\cite{CS-Parabolic}.